Street Stories (11085.1)

 Special assessment requirements

 Students must retain copies of their work.
 You must always back up your work to a portable hard drive or to the cloud.
-Technical failure of an audio or video file could result in a fail grade if you have not got a safety copy of the work.
-Students must also test all audio and video files and URL links and Blog links prior to submission.
+Technical failure of an audio or video file could result in a fail grade if you do not got a safety copy of the work.
+Students must also test all audio and video files and URL links prior to submission.
 It would not be acceptable for a professional journalist to submit a corrupted file to their editor.
 Similarly, it is not acceptable to submit corrupted files or inoperable URLs for assessment.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.